 Our corporate headquarters is located in Kansas City, Kansas, where we lease approximately 14,205 square feet of office space.
 Our lease expires on May 2025, with an option to extend.
-Our manufacturing activities take place at PMRS, our outsourced manufacturing organization in Horsham, Pennsylvania.
+Our manufacturing activities take place at Societal, our CDMO in Gainesville, Georgia.
 We believe our current offices, laboratories, and manufacturing spaces are sufficient to meet our needs.
-We may seek to negotiate new leases or evaluate additional or alternate space to accommodate operations relating to commercialization.
+We may seek to negotiate new leases or evaluate additional or alternate space to accommodate operations.
 We believe that appropriate alternative space is readily available on commercially reasonable terms.